dtaht/blog-cerowrt/content/post/disabling_channel_scans.md

 No: NetworkManager came back from the grave and messed things up again.

-I kind of regard killing NetworkManager, going with a static ip address, disabling powersave and only being able to test for 5 minutes as a drastic non-solution.
+I kind of regard stopping NetworkManager, going with a static ip address, disabling powersave and only being able to test for 5 minutes as a drastic non-solution.
 I would certainly like to ensure that the device under test [re-associate when it loses association](/posts/10.1firmware), in particular.

 How to to tell NetworkManager to stop with the !@#@!@ scanning already?
 Is it that that does it or wpa_supplicant?
 (I'll try that next).